-The function for switching off the SM watchdog via SM watchdog = 0 is only implemented in terminals from revision -0016.
+The function for switching off of the SM watchdog via SM watchdog = 0 is only implemented in terminals from version -0016.
 In previous versions this operating mode should not be used.

 A CAUTION

 Damage of devices and undefined state possible!